ld4l-labs/Vitro/api/src/main/java/edu/cornell/mannlib/vitro/webapp/edit/n3editing/configuration/configutils/Configurable Custom Forms.md

 # The form definition file

-The form definition file describes the form using JSON-LD syntax.
 The file describes the fields on the form, and the RDF triples that the form will create.
+The file uses JSON-LD syntax.

 The description of each field may include its data type, validation methods, and a recipe for finding existing data that will pre-populate the field.